In recent weeks, we’ve had many requests for books about anger and fear and conflict resolution.

 I was immediately reminded of an excellent resource published in 2010 called Book by Book: an Annotated Guide to Young People’s Literature with Peacemaking and Conflict Resolution Themes (Carol Spiegel, published by Educators for Social Responsibility, now called Engaging Schools).

 Peace educator Carol Spiegel has gathered a useful, important, and intriguing-to-read list of 600 picture books and 300 chapter books that will spark your imagination and help you find just the right book to use in your classroom, library, or home.

 As she says so well, “Stories can gently steal into the lives of young people and show the way to peace and conflict resolution.
 Children’s literature is rich with such tales.
 As an example, picture this.
 Annie struggles with her anger and then she hears about Sophie who gets just as angry.
-Annie is heartened when she learns how Sophie copies.
+Annie is heartened when she learns how Sophie copes.
 Had someone tried to talk directly with Annie about ways to deal with anger, Annie may have been defensive.
 This posture was unnecessary when Sophie was being featured.”

 Of course, the book Ms. Spiegel is describing is Molly Bang’s book, When Sophie Gets Angry—Really, Really Angry … (and check out the 2015 book When Sophie’s Feelings Are Really, Really Hurt).

 There is an Index of Book Themes in the back matter that will help you find books with themes such as: